r002/r002.github.io/README.md

 - [ ] research `bluesky` and `x` apis for simultaneous posting
   - [ ] build a central GUI that posts to both simultaneously?
   - [ ] research how to bring `analytics counts` to `bluesky` (see how many impressions/clicks each post got)
-- [ ] index all tweet titles in the database so they can be searched
+- [ ] index all post titles in the database so they can be searched
 - [ ] strip all punctuation when indexing dbs
 - [ ] build chrome ext that extracts & transforms a tweet's text, ppl, & ref links into json
 - [ ] build "life meter" - display how much of my life has passed (use "4,000 weeks" as range)